We take the privacy and security of your personal information very seriously.

 Who we share your personal information with.

-We may share the personal information we hold about you across the True Potential Group to enable us to better understand your needs and run your accounts in the efficient way that you expect.
+We may share the personal information we hold about you across the True Potential Group and with companies that are affiliated with the True Potential Group, including our investors, to enable us to better understand your needs and run your accounts in the efficient way that you expect.

 For the purposes set out above, we may share your information with selected third parties including:

 - our partners, suppliers and sub-contractors such as:

 - Companies within the True Potential Group who offer advice;

 - Companies who provide investment trading and/or custody services;

 - governmental or judicial bodies or agencies such as: